A road bike groupset is the collection of components that make you stop and go — in other words, the drivetrain, shifters and brakes.

 Entry level Shimano groupsets: Claris, Sora and Tiagra

 The range starts with the budget-priced Claris, which is usually found on the most affordable bikes available.
-Claris is an 8-speed system (eight gears at the rear) combined with either a double or triple crankset (2 or 3 gears at the front).
+Claris is an 8-speed system (eight gears at the rear) combined with either a double or triple crankset (two or three gears at the front).

 Next is Sora, which can also be found on entry-level bikes and is a 9-speed system available in either standard double cranksets or a wide-range triple.